 Unlike some towns, Amber isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Amber are a mix of both white- and blue-collar jobs.
 Overall, Amber is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Amber who work in sales jobs (9.73%), management occupations (9.73%), and healthcare suport services (8.65%).

-Amber is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Amber does not have a public transit system used by locals to get to and from work.

 The per capita income in Amber in 2022 was $24,633, which is middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
 This equates to an annual income of $98,532 for a family of four.
 However, Amber contains both very wealthy and poor people as well.